 - Depending on where you live, you can also buy clarified butter: "Butterschmalz" in Germany (sometimes called "Bavarian olive oil"), and "ghee", if you have an Oriental supermarket with Indian products.
 But it is easy enough to make yourself.
-It also keeps well, and can be heated to higher temperatures than butter.
+It also keeps well, and can be heated to higher temperatures than butter, without smoking or burning.

 - Powdered sugar (F: "sucre glace").